The Best Time to Book a Mississippi River Cruise

-The best time to cruise the Lower Mississippi is in the spring from April to mid-June, the fall, or the holiday season, when the temperatures are mild and humidity is lower than in the summer months.
-American Cruise Lines has cruises in this region that run round-trip from New Orleans, as well as between New Orleans and Memphis.
+The best time to cruise the Lower Mississippi is in the spring from April to mid-June, the fall, or the holiday season, September through December, when the temperatures are mild, and humidity is lower than in the summer months.
+American Cruise Lines has cruises in this region that run round-trip from New Orleans, as well as from New Orleans to Memphis and the reverse.

-On this itinerary, you can explore Memphis, birthplace of the blues and rock ’n’ roll, and be treated to fantastic onboard entertainment as you cruise the Ohio, Cumberland, and Mississippi Rivers, whose banks inspired the musical genres of bluegrass, country, and jazz.
+On this itinerary you can explore Memphis, birthplace of the blues and rock ’n’ roll and be treated to fantastic onboard entertainment as you cruise the Ohio and Mississippi Rivers, whose banks inspired the musical genres of bluegrass, country, and jazz.
 This toe-tapping itinerary also features an evening show at the iconic Grand Ole Opry in Nashville.

 If breathtaking scenery and hometown Americana is for you, then you would be happy cruising the Upper Mississippi in the summer months through early fall.
 In general, temperatures are slightly lower than they are on the Lower Mississippi, with less humidity.

-Throughout this journey from St. Louis to St. Paul, MN, be surrounded by the beauty that is the Heartland.
-Nature lovers will enjoy the wildlife found along the river farther north in Red Wing, including bald eagles, spotted turtles, otters, and more.
+Throughout this journey from St. Louis to St. Paul, be surrounded by the beauty that is the Heartland.
+Nature lovers will enjoy the wildlife found along the Mississippi River farther north in Red Wing, including bald eagles, spot turtles, otters, and more.
 Admirers of modern engineering will appreciate the series of more than 20 locks that only exist on the upper part of the river.
 History buffs will enjoy a visit to the boyhood home of Mark Twain in Hannibal.
-Other highlights of this itinerary include the idyllic small towns of Davenport, Dubuque, and Winona, as well as the bucolic landscapes of Fort Madison.
+Other highlights of this itinerary include the idyllic small towns of Davenport, Dubuque, and Winona.